by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

-In addition to Cl- + HCO3- there are extra unmeasured anions, e.g., lactate, phosphate, sulphate, which increase the "gap".
+The "gap" may be increased by other unmeasured anions, e.g., lactate, phosphate, or sulphate.
 A gap greater than 30 indicates a significant concentration of unmeasured anions.
 Because this calculation relies upon the accuracy of the other measurements, small errors in these large numbers cause a disproportionately great error in the "gap".
 If information is required about the unmeasured anions, it is probably more appropriate to measure their concentration, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.

 |No "Normal" Cold Humans|